swiftlang/swift/docs/valref.rst

 appears without a variable name, it can be written this way::

-   ref Int                 // an Int on the heap val SomeCloneableClass  // a value of SomeCloneableClass type
+   ref Int                 // an Int on the heap val SomeClonableClass  // a value of SomeClonableClass type

 Therefore, although it is not recommended style, we can also write::